Table of Contents

 What causes sudden cardiac arrest in adults?

-There are various causes of a sudden cardiac arrest in adults.
-Some of the most common causes of sudden cardiac arrest are: low oxygen levels, severe electrolyte abnormalities, a blood clot in the lung (pulmonary embolism), a blood clot in the heart (heart attack), certain drugs, or certain irregular heart rhythms.
+There are various causes of cardiopulmonary arrest in adults.
+Some of the most common causes are: low oxygen levels, severe electrolyte abnormalities, a blood clot in the lung (pulmonary embolism), a blood clot in the heart (heart attack), certain drugs, or certain irregular heart rhythms.

 When a person suffers a sudden cardiac arrest, if they are lucky enough to survive, the doctors caring for them will attempt to figure out why this event occurred and prevent it from happening again.